For mobile, landscape view is recommended.

 Yes.
 ESTCP released a solicitation on January 6, 2023 for proposals for FY 2024 funding.
 This solicitation included topics related to Environmental and Installation Energy and Water Technologies.
 Pre-proposals are due March 9, 2023.

 Yes.
-SERDP issued a FY 2024 SERDP Exploratory Development (SEED) solicitation on November 3, 2022.
+SERDP issued a FY 2025 SERDP Exploratory Development (SEED) solicitation on November 2, 2023.
 The SEED solicitation is a means for researchers to test proof of concept with a limited amount of funding (not to exceed $250,000) in a project approximately one year in duration.
 Successful SEED projects may lead to more extensive follow-on efforts.
-Proposals are sought for FY 2024 funding in response to Statements of Need (SON) in the Munitions Response program area.
-Proposals submitted in response to the SEED solicitation are due March 14, 2023.
+Proposals are sought for FY 2025 funding in response to Statements of Need (SON) in the Weapons Systems and Platforms program area.
+Proposals submitted in response to the SEED solicitation are due March 14, 2024.

 Yes.
 Limited Scope proposals may be submitted in response to any Core SON.
 Proposers with innovative approaches to a SON that entail high technical risk and/or have minimal supporting data may submit a Limited Scope proposal for a limited amount of funding (up to $250,000) for projects approximately one year in duration, to develop the data necessary to provide for risk reduction and/or proof of concept.
 Proposers should submit these Limited Scope proposals in accordance with the Core solicitation instructions and deadlines.
 Such proposals may be eligible for follow-on funding if they result in a successful initial project.